bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <details>
 <summary>Solution</summary>

-The password is Ren's user number in the [M8 system](../webpage), 0014.
+The password is Ren's user number in the M8 system, "0014".
 In this log we find out that his full name is Ikaro Lauren.
 </details>

 More details on this character and document can be found in the related articles.